TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

             }
         };

-        // Set to enable the override 오버라이드한 RequestCallback을 사용할 수 있도록 설정 SimpleClientHttpRequestFactory requestFactory = new SimpleClientHttpRequestFactory();
+        // Set to enable the override RequestCallback SimpleClientHttpRequestFactory requestFactory = new SimpleClientHttpRequestFactory();
         requestFactory.setBufferRequestBody(false);
         RestTemplate restTemplate = new RestTemplate(requestFactory);